 ABOUT THIS NOTICE

-We are required to follow the terms of the notice currently in effect.
-We reserve the right to change our practices and the terms of this notice and to make the new practices and notice provisions effective for all medical information that we maintain.
-Before we make such changes effective, we will make available the revised notice by posting it in our outpatient registration area, where copies will also be available.
-The revised notice will also be posted on our website at www.gcmchealth.com.
-You are entitled to receive this notice in written form.
-Please contact our compliance officer at the address listed below to obtain a written copy.
+We are required to follow the terms of the Notice currently in effect.
+We reserve the right to change our practices and the terms of this Notice and to make the new practices and notice provisions effective for all health information that we maintain.
+Before we make such changes effective, we will make available the revised Notice by posting it in physical locations where we deliver care, where copies will also be available.
+The revised Notice will also be posted on our website at www.unitypoint.org.
+You are entitled to receive this Notice in written form at any time.
+Please contact the Privacy Officer at the address listed below to obtain a written copy.

 1000 W. Lincolnway

 EFFECTIVE DATE OF NOTICE: September 30, 2014

 Compliance Reporting Hotline

 APPENDIX A: LIST OF PROVIDERS COVERED UNDER THIS NOTICE OF PRIVACY PRACTICES

 ALLEN HEALTH SYSTEMS, INC.